JoostJacob/Little/README.md

 All primitives (car cdr cons isAtom isEq isNull) from Chapter 1 "Toys" are available in Sandbox 1 so you can do the exercises in Chapter 2-4.<br>
 Do not use "or" in Chapter 2, instead use || in Javascript.
 Same for "and" and &&.<br>
 <br>
-Surprises:<br>
-To inspect the function code of e.g. car you can type "car;" as the last line in the Input Box.<br>
 <hr>
 If you want to try Scheme there is a great site at <a href="https://try.scheme.org">Try Scheme</a>.<br>
 <br>
-On iPad turn off smart quotes if you need to code: Go to Settings - General - Keyboard, and toggle off "Smart Punctuation".
+On iPad turn off smart quotes if you want to code in Scheme: Go to Settings - General - Keyboard, and toggle off "Smart Punctuation".
 Or use (define my_atom (quote atom)).<br>
 <br>